Reconcile checks using Quickbooks Desktop

-The check created by your accounting software has led you to over-report your payroll expenses, so when you look at your profit for the year it is lower than it should be.
+The check created by Quickbooks Desktop has led you to over-report your payroll expenses, so when you look at your profit for the year it is lower than it should be.
 You will need to use one of the options described below to reconcile the overreported check payment.

 How to reconcile over-reported check payments

 Reduce the expense from Gusto by the amount of the employees' net pay before creating checks.
 Reducing the wage expense by the net pay amount will prevent double counting.
 Then it is alright to create an expense when creating the checks.